victorreis/ai-chatbot-vercel-ai-sdk/README.md

 - [x] Learn about Vercel AI SDK.
 (2 hours)
 - [x] Clone the basic template from Next.js.
 (1 min)
 - [x] Organize the project README.md with the project development plan.
 (2 hours)
 - [x] Improve the basic config files for better code quality control.
-(40 min)
+(2 hours)
 - [ ] Create a chat interface page, with file upload feature.
   - [ ] Create a chat message component that differentiates between user and AI messages.
   - [ ] Create a chat messages history component.